Modified on: Sat, Aug 2, 2025 2:10 PM

-After verifying the laptop isn't in Autopilot by going to:
+After verifying the laptop isn't ready for Autopilot by going here:

 https://intune.microsoft.com/?ref=AdminCenter#home